List of Starman story arcs: "Talking with David (and Ted)" (#76)

-Synopsis: the final "Talking with David" story.
+The final "Talking with David" story.

 "1951" (#77–79)

-Synopsis: Jack finds himself in 1951, where he meets the Starman of that year.
+Jack finds himself in 1951, where he meets the Starman of that year.
 This story arc was co-written by James Robinson and David S. Goyer.

 "Arrivederci, Bon Voyage, Goodbye" (#80)

-Synopsis: Jack says his goodbyes and leaves the Starman identity and Opal City behind.
+Jack says his goodbyes and leaves the Starman identity and Opal City behind.

 Specials and tie-ins

 The Shade #1-4 (April–July 1997)

-Published April–July 1997, this four-issue miniseries follows the history of the Shade from 1838 to the present.
+Published April–July 1997, this four-issue miniseries follows the history of Shade from 1838 to the present.
 Each issue was illustrated by different artists, with Pat Garrahy providing colors (issues #2-4) and Chris Eliopoulos providing letters for all four issues.
 Issue #1, "A Family Affair, Piers: 1838", was full illustrated by Gene Ha.
 Issue #2, "Rupert and Marguerite: 1865 & 1931", was illustrated by J. H. Williams III and Mick Gray.
 Issue #3, "The Spider: 1951", was illustrated by Bret Blevins, and issue #4, "Finale, Craig: 1997", was illustrated by Michael Zulli.
 The entire miniseries was collected in Starman Omnibus Volume 3.